vds2212/vds2212.github.io/first5minutes.md

 ### Get lost in modifications or motions

-Sometimes, probably because you miss type a command, you modify your files in a way to puzzle you.
+Sometimes, probably because you miss type a command, you modify your files in a way that puzzle you or bring you is some odd places.
 There are numerous key commands that are very powerful and transform your text substantially or move you somewhere completely unexpected.